Fargo-Moorhead project receives National Academy of Construction award

 |0

-This work, Fargo-Moorhead project receives National Academy of Construction award, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fargo-Moorhead project receives National Academy of Construction award, by Shannon Bauer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.